Frequently Asked Questions

 What are the graduation requirements?

-To graduate, you must complete all of the online courses, attend three residential retreats and the clinical immersion experience, and successfully pass the clinical practicum and final examination.
+To graduate, you must complete 1000 hours of courses, attend three residential retreats, attend the clinical immersion experience, and pass the clinical practicum and final examination.
+In addition, your tuition must be paid in full to walk at graduation.

 What kind of documentation do I receive upon graduation?